danyyen/Order-Intelligence/README.md

 More screenshots, including the stage status table and the before/after column comparison, are in [docs/images](docs/images).

 Order history pseudonymized and landed in S3 under its own partitioned path, batch ID matching the run that produced it.
-Bucket name blurred, everything else is real output from a real run against real data volume: order history sits around 553,000 rows, open orders around 4,500.
+Bucket name blurred, everything else is real output from a real run against real data volume: order history sits around 553,000 rows, open orders around 4,500 and inventory data around 5800 rows.

 ## Reproducibility